Downsizing in DC: Donating Clothes, Books and More

 Stay up to date on the latest

-Vin Rocque is NNV’s 2022 Volunteer of the Year
+Morgan Gopnik is NNV's 2023 Volunteer of the Year!

-Each year, members and staff nominate volunteers whose service goes above and beyond expectations.
+Each year, members and staff nominate volunteers whose service goes above and beyond.

-NNV has been accepted to the Catalogue for Philanthropy Class of 22-23!
+NNV has been accepted to the Spur Local (formerly Catalogue for Philanthropy) Class of 22-23!

 Newsletter